qmk/qmk_firmware/keyboards/preonic/keymaps/egstad/readme.md

 - Cd into root with `npm run qmk`, locate bin file "preonic_rev3_egstad.bin"
 - Drop that bin into QMK Toolbox and flash Keeb

+ch
 ## Learnings
  1. Combos — Don't fuck with 'em.
-They make keys feel sticky and increase typos.
+They made my keys feel sticky and increased typos.
+Would be great on macropad or something tho!

 ## Todos
-- [ ] Convert long key functions into var names.
 - [ ] `L_DESIGN`: Right handed delete, zoom in and out
+- [ ] `L_RAISE`: Add math operators to numpad
+- [ ] `L_RAISE`: What else would be benefitial on this layer?
+- [ ] Remove SRC from rules.mk?
+Music is cool and all...